minnojs/minno-time/docs/time/API.md

 ### Inheritance

-Each element in the PIP (trial/stimulus/media) can inherit its attributes from an element set.
+Each element in the miTime (trial/stimulus/media) can inherit its attributes from an element set.

 #### Sets